-In determining the number of shares of common stock by which to increase the 2018 Plan, the Board and Compensation Committee also considered the potential dilution and overhang that would result by approval of the Plan Amendment, including the policies of certain institutional investors and major proxy advisory firms.
+In setting the number of shares of common stock authorized for issuance under the Amended 2018 Plan, the Board and Compensation Committee also considered the potential dilution (often referred to as overhang) that would result by approval of the Amended 2018 Plan, including the policies of certain institutional investors and major proxy advisory firms.
+Potential dilution is as set forth in the table below, as of September 1, 2020, assuming the Amended 2018 Plan is approved and on pro forma basis assuming both approval of the Amended 2018 Plan and completion of the pending debt restructuring transaction.